Ahmad ibn Isa ibn Zayd: Life and lineage

 Ahmad ibn Isa ibn Zayd's birth has been reported 774 AD or 775 AD or 776 AD or even onwards (157 AH or 158 AH or 159 AH or even onwards).
 But according to some sources, in response to Muhammad ibn Mansur al-Muradi's question about his age, Ahmad ibn Isa ibn Zayd stated that he was born in 774 AD (157 AH).
-His mother, Atikah, was the daughter of Fadl ibn Abd al-Rahman ibn Abbas ibn Rabi'ah ibn Harith ibn Abd al-Muttalib.
+His mother, Atikah, was the daughter of Fadl ibn Abd al-Rahman ibn Abbas ibn Rabi'ah ibn Al-Harith ibn Abd al-Muttalib.

 His father Isa Mu'tam al-Ashbal, was one of the sons of Zayd ibn Ali, the son of Ali ibn Husayn Zayn al-Abidin, and great-grandson of Ali ibn Abi Talib.
 Isa Mu'tam al-Ashbal, along with Muhammad al-Nafs al-Zakiyya and his brother Ibrahim, took part in the anti-Abbasid uprisings and it was from this period that he was persecuted.
 Ahmad ibn Isa ibn Zayd was apparently born in Kufa, when he was a child his father died, so he did not get the opportunity to hear hadiths from his father to narrate.
 His father died when Ahmad ibn Isa ibn Zayd was eleven years old.